 More than 80 percent of UD alumni attend graduate or professional schools.
 The University also claims seven bishops, 225 priests, and 70 religious brothers and sisters among its alumni.

 Along with its Catholic tradition, the University has the distinction of having gained a Phi Beta Kappa chapter faster than any other institution in the 20th century, the largest number of National Merit Finalists per capita of any Catholic college or university in the United States, and 38 Fulbright scholars.

 UD reaches out to the broader Catholic community through its School of Ministry, which holds annual ministry conferences that draw nearly 5,500 participants.
 In addition, UD has benefited from interaction with other Catholic entities.
 It has had a long relationship with a number of religious orders, including the Cistercians, Franciscans, Dominicans, Sisters of Saint Mary of Namur, and School Sisters of Notre Dame.

 In addition to its orthodox Catholicism, the University is widely respected for intellectual rigor and quality of teaching.
-Ninety-three percent of the full-time undergraduate and graduate faculty hold a doctorate or highest degree in their field.
-An impressive 80 percent of pre-med students are accepted into medical schools, and 90 percent of pre-law students who apply to law schools are accepted.
+Ninety percent of the full-time undergraduate and graduate faculty hold a doctorate or highest degree in their field.
+An impressive 85 percent of pre-med students are accepted into medical schools, and the average LSAT score for graduates is in the 75th percentile.